blinemedical/GruntTypeScriptWatchExample/README.md

 GruntTypeScriptWatchExample
 ===========================

-Example code to go with blog post called "Compile TypeScript With Grunt".
+Example code to go with the blog post ["Compile TypeScript With Grunt"](http://tech.blinemedical.com/compiling-typescript-with-grunt/).